 The steel is not only stronger then conventional high-performance structural steel it is also cheaper and easier to make and needs less maintenance than conventional high-performance structural steel.
 The steel was designed to achieve a minimum of 70 KSI yield strength on air cooling from hot rolling without quenching and tempering (Q&T), accelerated cooling or thermomechanically-controlled processing (TMCP).

 This allows for the elimination of alloying elements needed for hardenability as well as low carbon content, resulting in a very low carbon equivalent for welding.
 As a result, its processing cost is less than for Q&T or TMCP steels.
 For steelmakers, this means that special equipment for Q&T or TMCP is not required.

 ASTM A710 Grade B steel possesses high Charpy absorbed impact fracture energies at really low temperatures.
 By the addition of titanium (up to 0.1%) which combines with interstitial atoms, the absorbed impact fracture energy further increases.
 This addition lowers the yield stress to 60 Ksi minimum but increases the Charpy Absorbed Impact Fracture Energy to more than 265 ft-lbs at -80oF

 Because of its very low carbon equivalent, ASTM A710 Grade B steel typically does not require pre-heat or post-heat amid welding with matching welding consumables.
 Weatherability of ASTM A710 Grade B steel is more suitable than that of any other commercially available weathering steel.
 Paint on this steel resists degeneration much better than on other weathering steels.

-This steel does not contain intended additions of chromium.
-This is of interest because of health and environmental hazards due to accumulation of carcinogenic Cr+6 well welding.
+This steel does not contain the intended additions of chromium.
+This is of interest because of health and environmental hazards due to the accumulation of carcinogenic Cr+6 well welding.

 The combination of these properties can result in significant cost savings when this steel is used instead of other structural steels.